 This difference may be attributed to the relative instability of Fe3+ in the olivine structure.
 PP during hydration, H2 + 2Fe3+ → 2H+ + 2Fe2+, may proceed rapidly to metastable equilibrium because the olivine structure can happily accommodate Fe2+, whereas the reverse reaction requires a buildup of Fe3+.
-The more Fe3+ is already present, the less stable the overall structure, and the slower the reaction.
-This gradual slowing down may account for the common observation, here and in the natural profiles mentioned above, of diffusivities intermediate between the established values for the proton-vacancy and proton-polaron mechanisms.
+The more Fe3+ that is already present, the less stable the overall structure, and the slower the reaction.
+This gradual slowing down may account for the decrease in H+ diffusivity during dehydration of SC1-2.
+We can also understand the difference in behavior for SC1-2 (decreasing diffusivities with time from fast to relatively slow) and Kiki at 1000°C (constant relatively slow diffusivities) as a difference in initial Fe3+ concentrations, with SC1-2 starting with relatively little Fe3+ and thus experiencing more initial H+ loss by PP. In contrast, PP may have been impeded in the significantly oxidized (Helz et al. 2017) Kilauea Iki olivine.

+Because of this decrease in the bulk H+ diffusivity, the transition from PP to PV during dehydration is less like a light switch and more like a dimmer switch, with a top setting of PP and bottom setting of PV.
+However, this analogy is not perfect because, as discussed in the next two sections, variations in H+ diffusivities can also be affected by changes in the ferric/ferrous ratio and a competition between dehydration and rehydration associated with H+ redistributing among defect sites.

+Redox re-equilibration and common Arrhenius laws

 An added complication is the potential for re-equilibration of the ferric/ferrous ratio with the outside (Gaetani et al. 2012) at rates likely to be set by vacancy diffusion (Uli Faul ref), which could reduce the Fe and allow PP to continue where it might otherwise have stopped on account of a local over-abundance of Fe3+.

-Thus, the transition from PP to PV during dehydration may be less like a light switch and more like a dimmer switch, with a top setting of PP and bottom setting of PV.
+Once the lattice of a given olivine’s ability to accept Fe3+ has been saturation, PP in that olivine will then be limited by the rate at which Fe3+ can be re-introduced.
+This ferrous/ferric re-equilibration rate, if it is similar for different olivines, may at least partially explain the observation of a common set of Arrhenius laws for a variety of different olivines (Figure 11).

-Redistribution of hydrogen among incorporation sites
+Redistribution of H+ among incorporation sites

-In addition to PP and PV moving H out of the structure, a hydrous olivine moved into a lower pressure environment may improve its stability in part through a redistribution of the H among different sites.
+In addition to PP and PV moving H out of the structure, a hydrous olivine moved into a lower pressure environment, e.g. 1 bar at Kilauea Iki (Ferguson et al. 2016), may improve its stability in part through a redistribution of the H+ among different sites.
 Such a redistribution can be seen in both the Kilauea Iki and San Carlos olivine.

 Peak redistribution in Kilauea Iki

-The Kilauea Iki olivine shows a clear drop in [tri] and corresponding increase in [Si], while the [Ti] peaks and bulk H were essentially immobile after 8 hours of heating at 800°C, in striking contrast to the clear loss in [Ti] from San Carlos olivine SC1-2 under the same experimental conditions (profiles in Supplement).
-After increasing the temperature to 1000°C, the [Ti] exhibited fast, anisotropic loss profiles stabilized.
-The reason for this jump in the [Ti] movement rate, from essentially immobile (all PV) to noticeable H+ loss by PP, is not entirely clear but may be the related to the equilibration in the redox state of the crystal.
+After 8 hours of heating at 800°C, Kilauea Iki olivine shows a clear decrease in the [tri] concentration and corresponding increase in [Si], while the [Ti] peaks and bulk H+ were essentially immobile (Figure 8), in striking contrast to the clear loss in [Ti] from San Carlos olivine SC1-2 under the same experimental conditions (Figure 6).
+After increasing the temperature to 1000°C, the [Ti] exhibited fast, anisotropic loss profiles from Iki (Figure 9).
+The reason for this jump in the [Ti] movement rate, from essentially immobile (all PV) to noticeable H+ loss by PP, is not entirely clear but may be related to the equilibration in the redox state of the crystal.